 When and wherever a consumer sees a listing for one of your locations, you need to be present with driving directions, click-to-call functionality, current store hours, and other information to help them convert.
 Enterprise brands need to make sure their citations are accurate across hundreds or even thousands of locations, and it takes technology to manage this at scale.

-So what do citations mean for your multi-location business today?
+So what does this mean for your multi-location business today?

 - Citations have an indirect impact on local rankings by influencing search engine trust in your brand, via consistency and accuracy across listings for all locations.